akhileshkasibatla/swagger-ui/README.md

 If you just want to see your specs, open `dist/index.html` in your browser directly from your filesystem.

 If you'd like to make modifications to the codebase, run the dev server with: `npm run dev`.
-A development server will open on `3200`.

-If you'd like to rebuild the `/dist` folder with your codebase changes, run `npm run build`.

 ##### Browser support
 Swagger UI works in the latest versions of Chrome, Safari, Firefox, Edge and IE11.